Towards annotation-efficient segmentation via image-to-image translation: Methods

-\textbf{Absence to presence translation.} Finally, we conclude the set of autoencoding and translation equations with $\mathbf{x_{AP}}$ and $\mathbf{x_{APA}}$, where images in A are translated to images in P (Figure~\ref{fig:method_apa}).
+\textbf{Absence to presence translation.} Finally, we conclude the set of autoencoding and translation equations with $\mathbf{x_{AP}}$ and $\mathbf{x_{APA}}$, where images in A are translated to images in P (Fig.~\ref{fig:method_apa}).
 We note that although these translations are not useful for segmentation, they are useful during training since they effectively augment the training updates that our encoders and decoders can receive.
-Since P contains additional variations to those found in A, we must either add these variations from an image in A or sample them from a prior distribution:
+Since P contains additional information to that found in A, we sample a random code from a prior distribution:

-Here, $\mathbf{x_{AP}}$ requires a sample $\mathbf{u}$ from a zero-mean, unit variance prior over the unique variations, $\mathcal{N}(0, \mathbf{I})$.
-Note that unlike in a variational autoencoder, the encoder $\mathit{f}$ does not parameterize a conditional distribution over the unique variations but rather encodes a sample directly.
-We ensure that the distribution of encoded samples matches the prior by making $\mathbf{u_{AP}}$ match $\mathbf{u}$, as detailed further in the description of our training objective.
+Here, $\mathbf{x_{AP}}$ is the image translation of $\mathbf{x_A}$ in A to domain P using the common decoder $\mathit{g_{com}}$ for the code $\mathbf{c_A}$ that is common to both domains and the residual decoder $\mathit{g_{res}}$ for the code $\mathbf{u}$ that is unique to P; since this unique information is absent from A, it is randomly sampled from a zero-mean, unit variance Normal prior distribution, $\mathcal{N}(0, \mathbf{I})$.
+Note that unlike in a variational autoencoder, the encoder $\mathit{f}$ (Eq. (\ref{eq:common_decoder})) does not parameterize a conditional distribution over the unique codes but rather encodes a sample directly.
+We ensure that the distribution of encoded samples matches the prior by making $\mathbf{u_{AP}}$ match $\mathbf{u}$, where $\mathbf{u_{AP}}$ is obtained by encoding the image $\mathbf{x_{AP}}$ that is produced using the random sample $\mathbf{u}$.
 The translation of $\mathbf{x_{AP}}$ to $\mathbf{x_{APA}}$ completes a cycle as in \cite{zhu2017unpaired}.
 When $\mathbf{x_{APA}}$ must match $\mathbf{x_A}$, this ensures that the translations retain information about their source images, ensuring that the encoder and decoders do not learn trivial functions.
 As shall be seen below, this is already achieved by other objectives, making the cycle optional.

 \textbf{Total loss.} The training objective consists of a segmentation loss $\mathit{L_{seg}}$ combined with four translation losses, each weighted by some scalar $\mathit{\lambda}$: